krzysztof-sikorski/quintolin/doc/mechanics/actions.md

 This action can also fail if the tile is overused.
 Exact mechanic is different between versions:

-- *In v2* every sowing has a constant chance of **20%** to fail, even if the tile was never sown before.
+- *In original v2* every sowing has a constant chance of **20%** to fail, even if the tile was never sown before.
 On failure a system message about "overfarming" is displayed, the whole action is cancelled (without spending AP nor items) and tile's terrain type is changed to **dirt_track**.
+- *In Buttercup's fork of v2* the check was adjusted to always reduce tile's HP if it was greater than **3 HP**.
 - *In v3* the game tracks usage in **overuse** property:
   - the game blocks ability to create **field** when **overuse > 24**
   - sowing sets **HP := 1** and sets **overuse := overuse + 12** on tile
   - **overuse** slowly decreases on daily tick

-*In v2* This action does not give XP.
+*In original v2* This action does not give XP.
+*In Buttercup's fork of v2* this action gives **5 herbalist XP**.
 *In v3* this action gives **10 herbalist XP**.

 ## Take